Biophilic Design

 Peach Fuzz is Pantone’s 2024 Color of the Year

-Good Earth Plant Company first started writing about Pantone’s Color of the Year in 2017.
-We keep current with design trends including color, so our projects fit current tastes and times.
-Pantone spends six months researching their next Color of the Year; looking at trends bubbling up in fashion, cosmetics, home décor, paints, and even architecture and toy design.
-For 2024 they’ve chosen Peach Fuzz (Pantone 13-1023).
+Since 2017, Good Earth Plant Company has been keenly following Pantone’s Color of the Year.
+We keep current with design trends including color, so our projects fit current tastes and times, especially as we embrace the vibrancy of spring.
 Forward-thinking businesses need to stay current with design trends to create the best possible experience for their customers.
-This is the reason so many companies are incorporating the principles of biophilic design into their buildings, and why they’re keeping us busy at Good Earth Plant Company by adding workplace plants, living walls, and other natural design elements.… Read More
+This is the reason so many companies are incorporating the principles of biophilic design into their buildings, and why they’re keeping us busy at Good Earth Plant Company by adding workplace plants, living walls, and other natural design elements.
+This trend is particularly pertinent during spring when the essence of growth and renewal is celebrated, making it a perfect time for businesses to rejuvenate their spaces. … Read More

 Trending Tropical Plants and Biophilic Designs